ARTenshi/artenshi.github.io/research.md

 ### Conference

+- Multimodal human intention-driven robot motion control in collaborative tasks (2020).
+The 38-th Annual Conference of the Robotics Society of Japan

 - Feature detection using Hidden Markov Models for 3D-visual recognition (2019).
 The 19th IEEE International Conference on Autonomous Robot Systems and Competitions

 - Robot-object interaction strategies for object recognition (2019).
 The 37-th Annual Conference of the Robotics Society of Japan